 This kind of rotation is different than the ROTATE knob or the trigger jacks.
 With triggers on the Rotate \rightarrow jack or when spinning the ROTATE knob, the channels rotate one step at a time until they reach their destination.
 On the other hand, with Rotate CV, rotating more than one step at a time will cause the SMR to Morph directly to the destination.
 This type of rotation is nice for sequencing the SMR with a step-sequencer.
 Each voltage level corresponds to a different rotation position.
-Sequencing Rotate CV and perhaps Spread CV and Scale CV at the same time creates a complex hexaphonic chord machine!
+Note: in when using Forbidden notes and Rotate CV at the same time, the channels may go out of order as they are pushed around the Forbidden notes.